 We know some crafty seadogs who upcycle items like sail bags out of cloth, or floor mats out of old line.
 Have a killer cinnamon bun recipe?
 Why not dinghy-deliver goodies around the anchorage on a Saturday morning?

 8. Ply your trade

-We’ve met hairdressers, marine mechanics, and dentists that are all offering their services from their boat.
-You can get pretty creative, we even know a woman who sells sex-toys from her liveaboard.
+We’ve met hairdressers, marine mechanics, and dentists that are all offering their services from their boats.
+You can get pretty creative, we even know a woman who sells sex toys from her liveaboard.